ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Specific users can be identified that can enable currently unsupported cloud apps to be onboarded to Conditional Access App Control for development and testing purposes.

 These users can be identified by either email or User Principal Name (UPN) and must be configured within the MCAS console.
-Once an app is onboarded by a specified user a feedback bar will be presented as part of the application to enable developers and testers to provide feedback directly back to Microsoft’s Cloud App Security team.
+Once an app is onboarded by a specified user a feedback bar will be presented as part of the application to enable developers and testers to provide feedback directly back to Microsoft's Cloud App Security team.

 Table 99 App Onboarding/Maintenance Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Included users | To be developed during build with the Agency’s Cyber Intelligence team. | Agency to determine if a requirement for users and non-supported apps exist within the environment.
+Included users | To be developed during build with the Agency's Cyber Intelligence team. | Agency to determine if a requirement for users and non-supported apps exist within the environment.

 ### MCAS - Security Extensions